gitbls/sdm/Docs/Plugins.md

 ### wsdd

 wsdd is the Web Service Discovery host daemon.
 It's very useful in Windows/Samba environments.
 You can read about it at https://github.com/christgau/wsdd

+Note that wsdd is available in Bookworm via apt, so this plugin is not needed on Bookworm (Debian 12) or later, although it can still be used if you prefer.

 #### Arguments